 - 4,500 people die due to burn injuries.

 Burn injuries can be mild, moderate or severe and can leave victims with life-long damage.
 Burn injuries can be catastrophic and may require extensive surgical treatment.
-If you have suffered from a burn injury, A skilled burn injury lawyer in Las Vegas can help you secure the compensation you deserve.
+If you have suffered from a burn injury, a skilled burn injury lawyer in Las Vegas can help you secure the compensation you deserve.

 Types of Burn Injuries

 A burn injury is defined as “damage to the skin or deeper tissues caused by the sun, hot liquids, fire, electricity or chemicals”.
-An individual can sustain a burn injury in many ways, types of burns include:
+An individual can sustain a burn injury in many ways.
+Types of burns include:

 - Thermal Burns

-Thermal burns are caused by contact with something hot on the skin. for example, fire, hot liquid or steam, hot objects like a pan or baking dish.
+Thermal burns are caused by contact with something hot on the skin. for example, fire, hot liquid or steam, and hot objects like a pan or baking dish.